CouncilofLorien/counciloflorien.github.io/inquirysubmitted.md

 permalink: /lettersubmitted
 ---

-_Thank you for your letter.
-Make for Lorien.
+_Make for Lorien.
 There I hope we may meet again.
 If I do not come, Galadriel will advise you.
 You may meet a friend of mine on the Road: a Man, ranger-sage of two prowess and six body, by some called the King's Writer.
 He knows our business and will help you._
 {: .px-5 .fs-4 .fw-300 .text-left }

 {: .px-8 .fs-4 .fw-300 .text-right }